intxparts/intxparts.github.io/notes.md

 	end
 ```

 By setting the exit code to non-zero, the CI picks this up and fails appropriately.
-At first I had tried to write to stderr, but the CI does not observe ouput to stderr as a failure.
+At first I had tried to write to stderr, but the CI does not observe output to stderr as a failure.

 Hence we land on the final CI config: